mmmmmmwei/UDF_plasma_actuator/README.md

 UDF file for ANSYS Fluent

-Investigation of the effect of plasma actuator on the aerodynamic characteristic around airfoil
+CFD analysis of the effect of plasma actuator on the aerodynamic characteristic around NACA24012 airfoil by using ANSYS.

 Youtube tutorial: https://youtu.be/SYOjd1j5QGw